Every hotel booked via hotelsreviewed.com helps to fund the continuation of my ataxia awareness-raising and fundraising activities.

 Prior to 2015, I was the CEO of the, now defunct, UK Hotel Network.
 And had been since 1999.
 But when I was diagnosed, hotels were the last thing on my mind.
 All that I wanted to do was “walk”.
 Because I knew that walking was an ability that I would soon lose (running, cycling – and even dancing, were all abilities that I had already lost at that point).

-The progression of my ataxia means that even simply walking while I fundraise is no longer an option now though (a wheelchair is pretty imminent).
-So, to continue with my ataxia awareness-raising/fundraising, and to utilise something that I know well, my mind has now returned to what I know best.
-Hotels.
+The progression of my ataxia means that even simply walking while I fundraise is no longer an option now though (i now use a wheelchair).

 And I vividly remember asking the neurologist: “What could possibly be worse than incurable?”